NUS-HPC-AI-Lab/oh-my-server/docs/nscc.md

 python /home/users/ntu/c170166/scratch/projects/dl-auto-load-balance/auto-ml-load-balance/scripts/nscc/jupyter/mpi_testing/comm_with_hvd.py
 ```

+If you wish to run as a single script instead of setting up a Jupyter Lab, you can use `--host $PBS_NODEFILE` to tell your job which hosts to run on.

 **This only works with `hvd.init()`, `torch.distributed.init_process_group` will cause timeout for unknown reason.
 Thus, you need to replace all collective communication operations with horovod if you are using `torch.distributed package`**

 > **Depreated**